 Three Types of Stevia

-When it comes to the stevia options available today, it’s vital to know that not all stevia is created equal.
-In fact, there has been concern in recent years about counterfeit stevia, or stevia products laced with unwanted ingredients, which is one likely reason the FDA has been slow to approve all stevia as GRAS.
+When it comes to the options available today, it’s vital to know that not all stevia is created equal.
+In fact, there has been concern in recent years about counterfeit stevia, or products laced with unwanted ingredients, which is one likely reason the FDA has been slow to approve all stevia as GRAS.
 (7)

-Green leaf stevia is the least processed of the stevia types.
+Green leaf stevia is the least processed of the types.
 The leaves are dried and ground into powder form.
-This is the type of stevia that’s been used in South America and Japan for centuries as a natural sweetener and health remedy.
+This is the type that’s been used in South America and Japan for centuries as a natural sweetener and health remedy.
 Green leaf stevia is only about 10-15 times sweeter than sugar.
 (8) This unprocessed version more than likely contains a combination of steviosides and rebaudiosides.

 From what I have seen, the least healthy option is altered stevia blends.
 By the time a product like this is placed on a shelf, very little of the stevia plant remains.
 Some companies use processes to create these blends that include chemical solvents, including acetonitrile, which is toxic to the central nervous system, and a GMO corn derivative called erythritol.
-(9) The small amount of remaining stevia contains rebaudioside A only in the US.
+(9) The small amount remaining contains rebaudioside A only in the US.

-Many purified stevia extracts and altered stevia blends are reported to be 200-400 times sweeter than sugar.
+Many purified stevia extracts and altered blends are reported to be 200-400 times sweeter than sugar.
 (10)

 This point cannot be stressed enough: Not all stevia products are created equal.
-I consider there to be a huge difference between consuming real stevia and chemically altered stevia blends (some of which contain as little as 1 percent of stevia in their final form!).
+I consider there to be a huge difference between consuming real stevia and chemically altered blends (some of which contain as little as 1 percent of stevia in their final form!).

 5 Health Benefits of Stevia